SMC-AAU-CPH/smc-cph.github.io/_posts/2023-12-11-julianmb-documenting-nmp-best-practices.md

 ## Academic Purposes

 There are a few key things to consider when documenting a NMP for academic purposes.
-This year’s MCT students have found it helpful to rely on some of the concepts present in phenomenological research.
+This year’s SMC students have found it helpful to rely on some of the concepts present in phenomenological research.
 Phenomenological research is a qualitative research approach that seeks to explain things by exploring people’s lived experiences of phenomena.
 For example, it can explore connections between musicians during performance and rehearsal.
 Here are a few things you should consider when documenting an NMP for academic purposes:

 **1. Video and Audio Recording**